Asphalt Calculator

 A simple starting point for quick estimates.

 Formula: area × thickness × density ÷ 2000, then add waste.
-Density uses 145 lb/ft³ for a standard estimate.
+The calculator converts metric input for you and uses 145 lb/ft³ for the base estimate.

 Quote range